Kuro2000/Banabot/README.md

 # Discord-Bot
-Created a Discord Bot for auto moderation\n
+Created a Discord Bot for auto moderation

 Currently deploying on Heroku, with `BOT_TOKEN` and `MONGO_URI` provided in configvars

 Using ```npm run dev``` to start using live server